Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 - Store witness statements and contact information

-Check with your insurance company to see if they have a mobile application you can download.
-Here are some common apps presently available:
+Check with your insurance company to see if they have a mobile app.
+Here are some presently available:

 Drivers on Pennsylvania’s roadways are required to carry personal liability and property damage insurance.
 This assures anyone who sustains property damage or personal injuries in an accident will be fairly compensated for their losses.